We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 1 year

-What we liked: A longtime favorite of Serious Eats, the Gaggia Classic Pro is similar to the Rancilio Silvia—it’s a single boiler machine made with commercial espresso parts that overperformed for its price point.
-And while it might not be the most user-friendly model out there, it pulled espresso shots that matched the quality of the most expensive winners.
-Similar to the Silvia, the Classic Pro doesn’t have a PID and requires temperature surfing to achieve 200ºF brew temps, but after pulling a few shots I felt pretty comfortable with the routine.
-Its steam wand was powerful, though it took a few minutes to heat up, and I was able to pour latte art on my second try.
+What we liked: A longtime favorite of ours, the Gaggia Classic Pro is similar to the Rancilio Silvia—it’s a single boiler machine made with commercial parts that overperforms considering its price.
+And while it might not be the most user-friendly model out there, it made great espresso.
+Similar to the Silvia, the Classic Pro doesn’t have a PID and requires temperature surfing to achieve 200ºF brew temperatures.
+Its steam wand was powerful, though it took a few minutes to heat up, and we were able to pour latte art on our second try.

 Best for: Espresso enthusiasts who like rolling up their sleeves, have a modest budget, and only make cappuccinos on occasion.